kimh/clojure-by-example/source/index.md

 <br>

-You can update the value of an atom with `reset!`.
+You can set the value of an atom with `reset!`.
+It is used when you are setting the value without regard for the current value, normally the first time you create the atom.

 ```clojure
 user> (reset! atom-int 100)